-When Can a Landlord Increase Rent?
+When Can a Landlord Increase Rent in Wisconsin?

 A Wisconsin landlord must abide by the written rental agreement.
 However, a landlord may increase rent at any time on a month-to-month tenant so long as the appropriate notice is provided.

 When Is It Illegal to Raise Rent in Wisconsin?

 According to the Federal Fair Housing Act, it is illegal for a Wisconsin landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 It is also illegal for a Wisconsin landlord to increase rent in retaliation for a tenant filing a claim regarding the health and safety of the property with the appropriate agency, complaining to the landlord about code violations, or exercising his/her tenant rights (Wisconsin Statute 704.45).

 Is There a Rent Increase Limit in Wisconsin?

 Wisconsin does not regulate the maximum amount of rent a landlord may charge.